 • Discuss how the ordained ministers serving the LEP will normally be chosen and appointed: will there be a rotation between the partner Churches, a free offering in a vacancy to a minister of any of the partner Churches (or wider), or will the appointed minister normally be from one of the partner Churches?

-You are now ready to complete your MGD.
-Please download it from the first document listing block below.
-When you open the document, the tab key (->|) will take you to the next text to complete.
-Don’t worry for now about the second one, the date, as that can be completed when the Churches have given their approval and it will be the date of the Annual Congregational Meeting when the MGD is formally adopted.
-You will find that you cannot edit much of this document precisely because it has been agreed between the Charity Commission and the Churches.
+You are now ready to complete your Constitution and Partnership Agreement.
+You will find that you cannot edit much of these documents precisely because it has been agreed between the Charity Commission and the Churches.
 It allows you to do everything you are legally allowed to do so you should not need to change it.
-If the formatting goes wrong, do consult CTE’s Doral Hayes.
 If you have a query, use our LEP help e-mail address.

 Now the real work begins, the work of transforming the world into the Kingdom of God, especially in this locality, by showing that our deep differences of principle need not divide us if we affirm the work of God in our diversity.
 As a registered charity, the LEP will be required to send its annual report to the Charity Commission and this should include an indication of its public benefit.
 No church should be a private club only for the benefit of its members and an ecumenical partnership has a particular commitment to the whole community which it seeks to benefit and the whole of the Church which it seeks to embody.

-Single Congregation Local Ecumenical Partnerships, the Model Governing Document and Charity Registration
+Single Congregation Local Ecumenical Partnerships and Charity Registration